doomsower/react-native-vkontakte-login/docs/installation.md

 For Android, you will need to fill in `Package name for Android`, `Main Activity for Android`, `Signing certificate fingerprint for Android` fields.
 To obtain the fingerprint, you can follow the [guide](https://new.vk.com/dev/android_sdk) from VK Android SDK documentation.
 There is also [helpful API method](API.md#getcertificatefingerprint) that does the same, you can use while developing.
+For production version you can find this fingerprint in google plat store settings iof your app.

 ![VK App Settings](images/vk_app_settings.png)